Johnny-Knighten/ark-sa-server/README.md

 Tags used in this project are focused on the version of the GitHub release and the execution environment it uses.
 It is not based on the game/server version or mod versions.

+### Container Tags

 Currently the only execution environment is `wine`, which runs the Windows version of the game server in a Linux container via the wine compatibility layer.
 More specifically it uses [GloriousEggroll's build of wine](https://github.com/GloriousEggroll/wine-ge-custom) that's based on Valves's [Proton experimental wine repo](https://github.com/ValveSoftware/wine).
+In the future depending on the direction of this project and the release of the Linux version of the game server, there may be a `linux` and `windows` execution environment.

 | Tag | Description | Examples |
 | ---| --- | :---: |